bajamircea/bajamircea.github.io/_posts/2020-05-04-exception-safety.markdown

 # No-throw guarantee

 The no-throw guarantee is that a function guarantees that it does not throw.
+It is possible to design entire classes that will not throw, e.g. see the also [the fit RAII pattern][fit-raii].

 This raises the question: why would an exception be thrown in the first place?
 The answer is: to handle errors that are expected to be rare.

-Certainly when doing low level operations assigning builtin types like `int`, `char`, pointers, arrays of those, that can be done without exceptions.
+Certainly when doing low level operations assigning built-in types like `int`, `char`, pointers, arrays of those, that can be done without exceptions.
 Also it's refreshing to see that for simple microcontroller systems, accessing devices like configuring the serial port involves writing some values at a